Jsalam/SimpleNetInt/README.md

 By default, the nodes on the canvas belong to a general cluster, but they can be assorted further in non-intersecting subgroups if the user chooses a clustering attribute.
 Simple NetInt have an independent uni, bi, or tridimensional coordinate system, enabling individual spatial transformations and user manipulation of their contents.
 As a result, Simple NetInt renders database records as nested clusters of nodes concatenated by links dissociated from any cluster.

-## JSON structure
+## Data structure

 The data structure read by Simple NetInt is a JSON object with two independent arrays, one for nodes and one for edges.

-Each node must have these key:value pairs:
+Each node is an object containing these key:value pairs:

 - a unique {integer} _id_
 - an {object} with all the node _attributes_
 - an {array} with all the _connectors_
 - a unique {integer} _pajekIndex_
 - an {object} with the 3D coordinates on canvas and color

+Each edge is an object with these key:value pairs:

+- an {object} specifying the _source_ (id and pajeckIndex)
+- an {object} specifying the _target_ (id and pajeckIndex)
+- an {string} with the category _kind_
+- a {number} with the _weight_

 ## **Future extensions**